Geodesic extended modes in low magnetic shear tokamaks and stellarators: Summary and discussion

 \section{Summary and discussion}

 In this article, we presented a theory of extended modes at low magnetic shear.
 This theory naturally led to the geodesic extended modes (GEMs), previously identified as a `$k_z \approx 0$' branch of the toroidal ITG modes in \cite{volcokas_ultra_2023, volcokas_numerical_2024}.
-The extent of these modes along the magnetic field must be sufficiently large for the electron response to become small despite the electrons' fast propagation speed.
-In the limit where the electron response is negligibly small, the GEMs can be described by a simple fluid dispersion relation \eqref{eq:longtail_disp_rel_weak_Pe_NR_ions_approximate}, which exhibits characteristics similar to the dispersion relation for geodesic acoustic modes, see discussion in Section~\ref{sec:longtail_physics_nonresonant}.
-The stabilisation due to the finite electron response is adequately captured by the numerical solutions of the dispersion relations \eqref{eq:tail_modes_disp_integral_eq} and \eqref{eq:longtail_disp_rel_weak_Pe}.
+The GEMs have a frequency $\omega \sim v_{Ti}/R$ (which is large compared to diamagnetic frequencies at small $k_y \rho_i$) and are very extended along the magnetic field.
+Indeed, the extent of these modes along the magnetic field must be sufficiently large for the electron parallel streaming term to become small despite the electrons' fast propagation speed.
+In the limit where the electron parallel streaming term is negligibly small, the GEMs can be described by a simple fluid dispersion relation \eqref{eq:longtail_disp_rel_weak_Pe_NR_ions_approximate}, which exhibits characteristics similar to the dispersion relation for geodesic acoustic modes, as discussed in Section~\ref{sec:longtail_physics_nonresonant}.
+The stabilisation due to the finite electron parallel streaming is adequately captured by the numerical solutions of the dispersion relations \eqref{eq:tail_modes_disp_integral_eq} and \eqref{eq:longtail_disp_rel_weak_Pe}.

-The linear GEM physics presented here could potentially help understand the nonlinear behaviour in tokamaks and stellarators with low magnetic shear.
-For instance, the parametric dependences of the GEM elucidated in Sections~\ref{sec:longtail_sims} and \ref{sec:longtail_discussion} could help predict the onset of internal transport barriers, if the extended modes are indeed responsible for the barriers, as was suggested by \cite{volcokas_turbulence-generated_2025}.
+For the sake of simplicity, we studied the GEM physics considering mostly a simple tokamak geometry with circular cross-section.
+As a proof of principle, we also showed in Section~\ref{sec:longtail_precise_QA} that the GEMs are present in linear and nonlinear simulations of the precise quasi-axisymmetric stellarator \citep{landreman_magnetic_2022}.
+Although only this stellarator was considered here, we anticipate GEMs to be more generally relevant for all tokamaks and stellarators with global magnetic shear sufficiently low to satisfy condition \eqref{eq:longtail_condition_shat}.
+For instance, the GEMs exist in the precise quasi-axisymmetric stellarator despite large variations of the local magnetic shear (see Figure~\ref{fig:longtail_omega_precise_QA_phi}), and the GEMs are only weakly sensitive to the device aspect ratio (see Figure~\ref{fig:tailmode_omega_rhoc}).

+Future studies ought to consider the nonlinear GEM physics and their impact on turbulence, topics which are outside the scope of this paper.
+On the one hand, one may expect the GEMs to decorrelate nonlinearly more easily than localised modes due to their extent along the magnetic field lines.
+On the other hand, the self-interaction of extended modes has previously been shown to nonlinearly modify zonal profiles, e.g. the zonal flows \citep{weikl_occurrence_2018, c_j_how_2020} and the safety factor profile \citep{volcokas_turbulence-generated_2025}.
+The linear physics and the parametric dependences of the GEMs elucidated in this study may thus prove important for the description of turbulence in tokamaks and stellarators with low magnetic shear.

 \vphantom{bla}\\ \textbf{Data availability statement.} The data supporting the findings of this article is openly available at \href{https://datacommons.princeton.edu/discovery/catalog/doi-10-34770-7z83-hy37}{https://datacommons.princeton.edu/discovery/catalog/doi-10-34770-7z83-hy37}.